top of page

 Children showing the bracelets they made

 If you don't need a tax receipt, and you want to donate via wire transfer to Poco a Poco, just contact us and we can help with this.
-(As we are soon becoming a Mexican registered charity, we will be changing and updating this information in mid 2024).
+(We are close to finalizing Poco a Poco as a registered Mexican charity, so some of this information will change when that happens.)

 If you are in the Chapala/Ajijic area and would like to donate in cash, (sometimes this is a lot easier for us!) please contact us at this e-mail link, and we will arrange with you for a convenient pick up place/time.
 Please also provide your cell or phone #.

 If you want to make a bank transfer to us from within Mexico, please click here to email us.
-In 2024 we hope to finally become an official Mexican charity so we will be opening a new bank account at that time.
-Until then, just contact us and we will find the best solution in the meantime that works for you.
+As soon as we are through the final steps of becoming a Mexican charity, then we can open our own bank account.
+Until then, just contact us and we will find the best solution that works for you.

 If you have a preference of where your donation is to be used, please let us know via email, so that we can respect your wishes.